-Richard Waters is Director of Choral Activities, Voice Area Coordinator, and Professor of Music at Eastern Kentucky University, where he directs the university’s three choral ensembles and teaches undergraduate and graduate courses in conducting and choral literature.
+Richard Waters is Director of Choral Activities, Voice Area Coordinator, and Professor of Music at Eastern Kentucky University, where he directs University Singers (SATB) and Koros (TTBB), teaches undergraduate and graduate courses in conducting and choral literature, and oversees the graduate choral conducting program.
 Choirs under his direction have been invited to perform at the ACDA Southern Division Conference (Memphis, 2010), the Kentucky Music Educators Association state conference (Louisville, 2016), and the Mississippi ACDA/MMEA state conference (Jackson, 2007 and 2011).
 His choirs have performed in several notable national and international venues, including Carnegie Hall, Washington National Cathedral, the Basilica of the National Shrine of the Immaculate Conception, York Minster, Salzburg Cathedral, and have toured throughout England, Austria, the Czech Republic, and Ireland.
 He also serves as Conductor of the Stephens Collins Foster Summer Music Camp High School Choir.
 Dr. Waters was voted College/University Teacher of the Year for KMEA District 11 in 2012 and 2016, and received Distinguished Educational Leadership Awards from the EKU Student Government Association in 2016 and 2017.
 From 2003-2011, he was Director of Choral Activities at Delta State University in Cleveland, Mississippi, where he received the 2008 DSU Foundation Prize for Excellence in Teaching.

 In addition to his university responsibilities, Dr. Waters is the Chancel Choir Director at First Christian Church in Richmond, Kentucky.
 A lifelong church musician, he has previously served Catholic, Episcopal, Methodist, and Presbyterian churches in Connecticut, Mississippi, North Carolina, and Virginia.
 From 2012-2016 he was Conductor of the Madison Singers, a community choir sponsored by the Richmond Area Arts Council.
 He has served as Artistic Director of The Mississippi Chorus, Assistant Conductor of the Choral Society of Greensboro, conductor of the UNCG Men’s Glee Club, and taught high school and middle school choir in the Virginia public schools.
 While in Hartford, he sang in CONCORA (Connecticut Choral Artists), the region’s first all-professional choir.
 A native of Richmond, Virginia, he began singing as a treble in the All Saints Choir of Men and Boys.